Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 Notes for code validation:
 - JavaScript:
     - The JS validator for contact page states that that submitForm is unused variable.
-However this is a function.
+Please see the "Issues found during Deployment" section for clarity on this.

     - The JS validator for quiz page states that that openQuiz and optionSelected are unused variables.
-However these are functions.
+Please see the "Issues found during Deployment" section for clarity on this.

     - The JS validator for memory page states that playAgain is an unused variable and hour and finalTime is not defined.
-However, they are working correctly in my code and have not shown any console errors.
-So I have ignored them.
+Please see the "Issues found during Deployment" section for clarity on this.

 - HTML:
     - The "type" is required on javascript front to run game and not relevant to HTML.
 So this error has been ignored by me.